Japanese in Singapore

 Introduction / History

 The Japanese grew in numbers in Singapore during the 1970s and many Japanese manufacturing businesses came.
-In the middle of the 1980s most Japanese here were managers and engineers with their families.
-There is a social status and married and single Japanese women do not tend to mix together.
-The importance of wealth and materialism to the Japanese is an obstacle to the gospel message being given to them.
+In the middle of the 1980s most Japanese in Singapore were managers and engineers with their families.
+Others are office workers in corporations who came with their families.

 What Are Their Lives Like?

-There are many Japanese restaurants in Singapore and many are listed on the internet too.
+There are many Japanese restaurants in Singapore, and many are listed on the internet as well.

 Prayer Points